 In The Serpent Will Eat Whatever is in the Belly of the Beast, seven Black assassins are assigned to reciprocate violence inflicted on the Black community by taking the life of a white person, according to the day of the week that it happened.
 The speculative novel takes place during a day of rioting, after the white rapists and murderers of a Black girl are released from jail without charges, and the Black assassins seek retaliation.
 When Monday receives his assignment to kill the only white girl in his inner-city chess program, whom he taught as a child, he realizes he is platonically in love with her, and decides to save her.

 Marc Anthony Richardson

-Marc Anthony Richardson is an artist and novelist from Philadelphia, who specializes in dense, visceral prose that circles on itself and leaps from present to past, using language that is, at times, phantasmagoric.
+Marc Anthony Richardson is a novelist and artist from Philadelphia, who specializes in visceral, poetic prose that circles on itself and leaps from present to past, using language that is, at times, lurid and phantasmagoric.
 Year of the Rat, his debut novel, won the Ronald Sukenick Innovative Fiction Prize, and an American Book Award.
 Richardson was also the recipient of a PEN America grant, a Zora Neale Hurston/Richard Wright fellowship, and a Vermont Studio Center residency.
-Messiahs, his second novel, is due for release in Fall 2021 by Fiction Collective Two/University of Alabama Press.
-The book takes place in Kafkaesque America, where one can assume a relative’s capital sentence for holy reform—the proxy initiative, patterned after the Passion.
+Messiahs, his second novel, was released in Fall 2021 by Fiction Collective Two/University of Alabama Press.
+The book takes place in a dystopian America, where one can assume a relative’s capital sentence as an act of holy reform—the proxy initiative, patterned after the Passion.
 Richardson’s work has appeared in Conjunctions, Callaloo, Black Warrior Review, Western Humanities Review, and the anthology, Who Will Speak for America?, from Temple University Press.
 He received his MFA from Mills College, taught divergent literature and experimental writing at Rutgers University, New Brunswick, and currently teaches at the University of Pennsylvania, where he is the recipient of a Sachs Program Grant for Arts Innovation for his novel-in-progress, The Serpent Will Eat Whatever is in the Belly of the Beast.
 He is the recipient of a 2021 Creative Capital Award, and will be a writer-in-residence at Rhodes University in Grahamstown, South Africa.